kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 `Installation:`

-To deploy TTCV2 in the Brave Browser, employ a systematic approach:
+To deploy TTCV2 in the Browser, employ a systematic approach:

 1. [Download the ZIP folder](https://github.com/kamarov-therussiantank/ClassicTankTrouble-V2/archive/refs/heads/main.zip)
 2. Extract the ZIP folder to a location of your choice.